inexorgame-obsolete/wiki-mirror/Home.md

 See [this page](https://github.com/orgs/inexorgame/people) for more information.

 **Will it stay compatible with Cube2?**
 * No. In order to make a new game, we have to break up with the old standards.
 This is a fork, not a mod!
+However, we are trying to make it as easy as possible to import existing Sauerbraten content.

 **How to install the game?**
 You landed in this wiki, which is mainly targeted at developers.
 Nevertheless, [this article will](https://github.com/inexorgame/inexor-core/wiki/Installing-inexor-as-an-end-user) help you.